mmplisskin/keepmyappfast/README.md

-App is at localhost:3000/sidekiq
-Queue can be seen at localhost:3000/sidekiq
+Queue can be seen at .../sidekiq